integreat-io/integreat/README.md

 When you dispatch an action, Integreat will figure out what service and what endpoint to send the action to.
-The target service is often specified in the action payload with the `service` property, but if not, the default service of the schema specified with the payload `type` property, will be used.
+The target service is often specified in the action payload with the `targetService` (or shorthand `service`) property, but if not, the default service of the schema specified with the payload `type` property, will be used.

 The matching to an endpoint is done by finding the endpoint whose `match` object matches the action with most accuracy.
 The rules of the endpoint matching is